mrme77/Disaster-Response-/README.md

 from sklearn.linear_model import LogisticRegression warnings.filterwarnings('ignore')
 pd.set_option('display.max_colwidth',True)
 ```
 ### Acknowledgment
-Special thank you to Stackoverflow, ChatGPT, Google Bard as an instrumental aid in the development of this project.
+Special thanks to Stackoverflow, You.com for its generative AI models, and ChatGPT as an instrumental aid in the development of this project.